MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/device-images.md

 ### New Dell devices

-To order MMD compliant systems from Dell, have your Dell sales representative ensure that Ready Image with the optional M365 Apps preload option are on the order.
-More information on Ready Image can be found at [Ready Image | Dell USA](https://www.dell.com/en-us/dt/services/deployment-services/ready-image.htm#scroll=off).
-For details on the patch level details of Ready Image and the M365 Apps preload, go to https://www.dell.com/imagematrix.
+To order Microsoft Managed Desktop compliant systems from Dell, your Dell sales representative must ensure that your order includes the [Ready Image](https://www.dell.com/en-us/dt/services/deployment-services/ready-image.htm#scroll=off) with the optional Microsoft 365 apps preload.
+For more information on the patch level details of Ready Image and the Microsoft 365 apps preload, go to [Dell Windows Image Support Matrix](https://www.dell.com/imagematrix).

 ### New HP devices